Food labels can help consumers with food allergies avoid foods or ingredients that they or their families are allergic to.

-This is because a federal law requires that the labels of most packaged foods marketed in the U.S. disclose—in simple-to-understand terms—when they are made with a “major food allergen.”
+This is because a federal law, the Food Allergen Labeling and Consumer Protection Act of 2004, requires that the labels of most packaged foods marketed in the U.S. disclose—in simple-to-understand terms—when they are made with a “major food allergen.”

 Eight foods, and ingredients containing their proteins, are defined as major food allergens.
-These foods account for 90 percent of all food allergies:
+These foods account for the large majority of severe food allergic reactions:

 - fish, such as bass, flounder, or cod